lucben000/Godot-Knight-Game/README.md

 # Godot-Knight-Game
 First game dev development

-Use arrow keys to move. <br>
+Use Arrow keys to move. <br>
-Use spacebar to jump.
+Use Spacebar to jump. <br>
+Use Esc key to pause.

 <ins>Assets used</ins> <br>
 [Brackeys' Platformer Bundle](https://brackeysgames.itch.io/brackeys-platformer-bundle) <br>